 Sara Di Gioacchino Corcos (Florence 29 June 1918 - 29 January 2007), sister: married Renzo Corcos (Leghorn 20 May 1915 - Milan 11 August 1986) on 5 March 1939.
 They emigrated to Morocco that same year.

-Hulda Cassuto Campagnano (17 January 1914 - 17 September 1992), sister-in-law: in the summer of 1939 married Saul Campagnano, who was arrested and deported, she emigrated to Palestine on 22 March 1945.
-Never returned to Italy.
+Hulda Cassuto Campagnano (17 January 1914 - 17 September 1992), sister-in-law: daughter of Umberto Cassuto and Bice, emigrated to Palestine with her own children and nieces and parents of Anna on 22 March 1945.
+She never returned to Italy permanently.

 Milka Cassuto (23 September 1908 - 1993), sister-in-law: Latin and Greek teacher in a gymnasium in Rome.
 She arrived in Palestine on 5 June 1939 together with her parents and her sister Lea Cassuto, with certificates intended for a group of German Jews who were not able to go.
 Married Mordechai Salzmann, she never returned to Italy.